Fishtrap Creek - Integrated Stormwater Management Plan (ISMP)

 Water detention areas are a great idea!
 In the context of climate change and wildlife habitat loss, many more will likely be needed.
 Are there currently stormwater "credits" for homeowners or developers that promote implementing stormwater buffers on their property?
 Buffers like: natural area conservation (i.e. protecting natural vegetation with minimal grading); disconnection of rooftop and non-rooftop runoff (i.e. switching to rain barrel/ rain garden water collection); reduction of concrete covering (i.e. reduced impervious surface on property), or other natural green infrastructure?
 If not, has research been done regarding successful homeowner/developer incentives done elsewhere to offset the cost for these things?
 My feeling is, if the city reduced the otherwise required structural stormwater systems to instead better manage stormwater at the source, it might be less to maintain for everyone.

-Abby Resident asked over 5 years agoThese are great questions.
+Abby Resident asked almost 7 years agoThese are great questions.
 In addition to rainwater detention for peak flow reduction, City of Abbotsford strongly encourages onsite source controls with innovative stormwater management approaches to reduce runoff volume, improve water quality, and to promote groundwater recharge, as outlined in the Development Bylaw, (Bylaw No. 2070-2011).

 The City has initiated various studies for rainwater management, and completed a City-wide Drainage Master Plan (DMP) and three Integrated Stormwater Management Plans (ISMP) for Marshall, Downes and Clayburn watersheds.
 An ISMP for Willband Creek is in Stage 3 process and seeking public input in the form of an online survey.
 The ISMPs and DMP recommended onsite source controls including roof water infiltration into the ground via infiltration trenches and rock pits, roof leaders to rain barrels for reuse, bio-swales and rain gardens for treating runoff from paved surfaces (driveways and patios), pervious pavement for road runoff infiltration, absorbent soil in all pervious areas, and green roof for capture runoff, etc. These recommendations have been incorporated into drainage requirements through development application approval process.
 As incentives, the areas that drain to infiltration facilities could be deducted from detention storage volume calculations to encourage infiltration.
 For developments that provide rainwater infiltration of the entire site for 1 in 100-year events without a service connection, the Development Cost Charges for drainage could be waived.